 We can’t wait to see you!

-We’re meeting face-to-face again at 8.30am very Sunday for our family worship service, but COVID-19 guidelines will make things a little different for now.
+We’re meeting face-to-face at 8.30am very Sunday for our family worship service within COVID-19 guidelines.

 On booking you will receive guidelines about attending (which you can also read here).
-Please arrive early (we suggest between 8.00am and 8.20am) to check in and find your seats.
-Wherever you are seated, please visit the check-in desk as soon as you arrive and follow the Welcome Team’s directions.
+Please arrive early (we suggest between 8.00am and 8.25am) to check in.
+Please follow the Welcome Team’s directions.